-Emotions as Discursive Resources for Identity Work in Suicidal Individuals
+Emotions as Discursive Resources for Identity Work in Socially Disadvantaged Individuals

 Chris qualitatively studies social enterprises from an institutional theory perspective.
 At the moment Chris is working on three major research projects.
 In the first project, he studies how organisations can help suicidal individuals to improve their self-perception.
 Particularly, he is interested in how emotions influence identity transformations, which help suicidal individuals to break with discriminating institutions.
 He uses studies on emotions and identity work to add a process model of identity transformations to the literature.

 His second project is about the social inclusion of stigmatised individuals through organisations.
 Chris studies how organisational practices facilitate safe spaces for individuals to work on their social rehabilitation.
 Specifically, the link between relatively small organisational practices and societal challenges such as inclusion interests Chris.
 He uses literature on stigmatisation and institutional practices to identify bundles and components of inclusive practices.